springload/react-accessible-accordion/README.md

 ### How do I manually control the expanded state of an item?

 See "Which design patterns does this component NOT aim to solve?".
+You may use the 'preExpanded' prop to set the initial expanded state, but it may not be controlled manually thereafter.

 ## Browser Support